 You can also use the Shading parameters group in the Basler pylon Viewer application to access these functions.

-And you can use the File Access selection in the Camera menu of the Viewer to upload a shading set file to the camera.
+And you can use the File Access selection in the Camera menu of the Viewer to save a shading set file to a PC and to upload a shading set file from the PC to the camera.